 Konakion MM Paediatric[TM] (phytomenadione 10mg/ml) 0.2ml ampoules should be used to manage high INRs in the community as per the protocol below.
 This indication is off-license6.
 This product is licensed for several routes of administration this protocol refers to oral use.
+This will need to be prescribed by the patient's GP unless an approved up to date PGD is in place.

-How to administer Vitamin K (Konakion MM Paediatric[TM] 2mg in 0.2ml) orally:
+How to administer Vitamin K (Konakion MM PaediatricTM 2mg in 0.2ml) orally:

-Check expiry date of ampoule and ensure the product is in date before use
+Check expiry date of ampoule and ensure the product is in date before use Break ampoule

-Break ampoule